Recommender Systems

 Good for many items, fewer users

-Item-item CF
+Item-Item CF

-The questions are: * How do we judge “similarity” of items? * How do we form a predicted rating?
+• How do we judge “similarity” of items?

 Here is another view of the ratings graph, this time as a matrix that includes missing entries: